 Fluff the filling before you put the pillows in the dryer.
 Add wool dryer balls, clean tennis balls or clean canvas shoes to help break any clumps.
 The dryer should be set on low to medium heat.
 Stop the dryer every 15 minutes and re-fluff the pillows by hand.
 It will take longer than a normal load to get the pillows completely dry.

 It is a good idea to pick a sunny, breezy day to wash polyester-filled pillows so that you can put them outside in the sun for a final dry.

 How to Freshen and Spot Clean Polyester Filled Bed Pillows

 If the pillow just needs to be freshened, begin by removing the protective cover and tossing it in the wash.
 You can spritz the pillow with a fabric refresher like Febreze or sprinkle the entire pillow with baking soda, covering it well.
 Allow the baking soda to sit on the surface for at least an hour and then vacuum it away using the upholstery brush attachment on your vacuum.
 This will help absorb odors and the vacuum will remove any dust mites or pet hair that might be on the pillow.
 Flip the pillow over and repeat.

 Check for any specific stains that need spot cleaning.
-To treat small stains, mix one tablespoon of dish washing soap in two cups of lukewarm water.
+To treat small stains, mix one tablespoon of liquid dishwashing soap in two cups of lukewarm water.
 Dip a clean white cloth into the solution and gently blot from the outside of the stain toward the center.
 Keep moving to a clean area of the cloth as the stain is transferred.

 Once the stain is gone, dip a clean white cloth in plain water and blot to remove any remaining soap.
 Allow the pillow to air dry completely.
-If you must speed the drying process, use a hair dryer set on cool to dry the spot cleaned area or place in the dryer on low heat.
+If you must speed the drying process, use a hair dryer set on cool to dry the cleaned area or place in a clothes dryer on low heat.